 - Add the Facebook SDK

-Find the example app most similar to your app and use it as a guide for determining which events and parameters to log, but feel free to add additional custom events and parameters that make sense for your app.
+Find the example app most similar to yours and use it as a guide for determining which events and parameters to log, but feel free to add additional custom events and parameters that make sense for your product.

-When you have already done all the preparation, enter your Facebook App ID into the App Ads Helper to see if your app is registered and set up for ads.
+When you have already done all the preparation, enter your Facebook App ID into the Ads Helper to see if your application is registered and set up for ads.

 FB Ads setup tips

 Facebook’s targeting options are precise, but make sure your audience is not too small, or else you might limit your ad reach.
 Facebook recommends a target audience of at least 100K+ to ensure there is ample opportunity for Facebook’s automatic ad optimization to work.

 Consider targeting based off mobile device type, network connection speed, ads clicked, or mobile applications the user has interacted with.
 Here, you may find it important to target prospects who are only using your app’s minimum supported iOS or Android system, and even to only target people connected to WiFi, since Apple set the over-air download limit for apps to 150MB.

 If you choose Automatic placement, Facebook chooses the options by analyzing your audience and where they really are.